CephalofairGames/frosthaven-faq/index.md

 <details>
 <summary><b>Scenario 55 (conclusion)</b></summary>

-Remove the cards you're directed to remove from both Available and Unavailable Event Decks.
+Remove the cards you're directed to remove from both Available <i>and</i> Unavailable Event Decks.

 </details>

 <details>
 <summary><b>Scenario 58 (conclusion)</b></summary>

-Remove the cards you're directed to remove from both Available and Unavailable Event Decks.
+Remove the cards you're directed to remove from both Available <i>and</i> Unavailable Event Decks.

 </details>

 <details>
 <summary><b>Scenario 59 (conclusion)</b></summary>

-Remove the cards you're directed to remove from both Available and Unavailable Event Decks.
+Remove the cards you're directed to remove from both Available <i>and</i> Unavailable Event Decks.

 </details>

 <details>
 <summary><b>Scenario 60</b></summary>

-Boss Special Rules [o]The intent for 'everlasting' elements is that they become Strong at the start of every figure's turn.
+Boss Special Rules: The intent for 'everlasting' elements is that they become Strong at the start of every figure's turn.
 Even with this special, a single element cannot be consumed twice in a single turn.

 Conclusion - Remove the cards you're directed to remove from both Available and Unavailable Event Decks.